Residential

 Smart Tips Before Choosing

-- Confirm with your bank if Full EMI on partial disbursal is available
+- Confirm with your bank if Full EMI on partial disbursal is available.

-- Use an EMI calculator to simulate delays and cost impact
+- Use an EMI calculator to simulate delays and cost impact.

-- Keep a 6–9 month cash buffer if opting for Full EMI
+- Keep a 6–9 month cash buffer if opting for Full EMI.

-- Align repayment plan with your tax-saving goals post-possession
+- Align your repayment plan with tax-saving goals post-possession.

 Conclusion